-26% Somewhat Left

 Is The Salt Lake Tribune Reliable?

 The Salt Lake Tribune finds itself toward the middle of the spectrum, with neither high nor low accuracy.
 Its status as a local news outlet contributes to its moderate reputation for reliability.
-According to Pew Research, Americans generally hold less politically polarized views toward local news compared to national media.
+According to Pew Research, Americans generally hold less politically polarized views of local news than of national media.
 In fact, 85% of adults regard local journalism as at least somewhat important to their community.
 However, another Pew study reports that satisfaction with local political news coverage remains disproportionately low relative to its airtime.

 This suggests that The Salt Lake Tribune’s popularity among Utah residents may not stem from the reliability of its political news coverage.
 Further investigation is needed to determine whether bias or other factors are affecting its accuracy.
 At Biasly, we specialize in evaluating not just bias but also the reliability of media outlets.
 Let’s explore the accuracy and trustworthiness of The Salt Lake Tribune.